Calling on Premier Doug Ford to reduce algae blooms in Lake Erie

 The alliance is also asking community members to send a fax to Premier Doug Ford asking for an updated timeline.

-The “fax” request is a one-click action that can be taken here and plays with the fact that in many ways, the health of Lake Erie was by many measures far more stable in the 90s.
+The “fax” request is a one-click action that can be taken at reviveerie.ca and plays with the fact that in many ways, the health of Lake Erie was by many measures far more stable in the 90s.

 The call comes during the 4th annual Lake Erie Challenge where three teams competed in some rough waters Saturday, raising $8,600 to combat some of the most serious issues that plague Lake Erie, including toxic algal blooms.